 To start, we’d like to introduce you to your new best friend, the thermometer (and other testing techniques), as well as help you avoid common mistakes.

 Thermometers are the most consistent and safest way to test internal temperatures.
 Just remember to sanitize it before and after use.
 Raw meat may contain bacteria, and you don’t want to risk spreading it around.
+You can have your delicious pork loin roast (or any other roast for that matter) cooked to perfection, if you are taking care of these basics.

-Of course it’s not just what you use, but also how you use it that’s important.
+Moreover, it’s not just what you use, but also how you use it that’s important.
 To properly use a thermometer, always insert it into the center of the thickest part of your meat, avoiding fat and bone.
 To help prevent the thermometer from pushing all the way through to the cavity or to the pan, try inserting it through the side, so the sensor part lands in the center.
 Also, when cooking a whole bird, always insert the thermometer into the thickest part of the thigh.

 Of course, nothing is perfect, and if you’re making a casserole or meatloaf, you could potentially run the risk of uneven cooking temperatures throughout the different layers of meat and eggs, so insert the thermometer in the center of the dish.
 To be extra safe, for anything with ground meat or poultry, check in several different areas.
 Better to be safe than sick.